 F is for feeling (as opposed to thinking.)
 Of course, people with both “feeling” and “thinking” in their personality type can do the other.
 ESFPs may rely more on how they, and more importantly others, feel.
 They want other people to feel good!
 If they have to make a decision, they are more likely to consult other people.
 ESFPs are great at “reading the room” for this reason.

 All of these traits support entertainers as they connect with people and bring some joy to the world.
-Also known as “The Performer,” ESFPs are great on stage and great one-on-one interacting with people.
+Also known as “The Performer,” ESFPs are great on stage and great at one-on-one interaction with people.